Srinivasa314/calcite/docs/part3.md

 ```

 NOTE:
-Unfortunately ArrayBuffers cannot be modified from async functions
+Unfortunately ArrayBuffer and ReturnBuffer cannot be used in async functions